davidfoord1/suitestrings/README.md

 structure.
 The first argument will be the string or strings to work on, which makes it particularly convenient to work with pipes `|>`.
-Functions start with prefixes for easy identification and auto-completion.
-Get familiar with the design by reading `vignette("suitestrings-conventions")`:
+Functions start with prefixes for easy identification and
+auto-completion:

 - `str_` for vectorised operations on strings.
 - `chr_` for vector-wide operations over strings.

-This package is built with base R (no imports).
+You can read more at `vignette("suitestrings-conventions")`.

 ## Installation